Zacharias3690/Portfolio/about.md

 title: About me
 permalink: /about/
 ---

-## Here's a level 2 heading
+## Me
+My name is Zach Barnes.
+I have a ~~obesssion~~ passion for coffee and food.
+I'm a front end web developer currently based in Charlotte, but I love
+Austin, Denver, and Los Angeles.

+## What I do
-I'm a front end web developer with a passion for building reusable, scalable UI frameworks.
-I enjoy working with designers to make their designs a reality while maintaining focus on accessibility and performance.
+I have a passion for architecting and building UI frameworks.
+I enjoy the back and forth between design and development, and the ability to make a designers creations come to life.

-## and another
+## My skills
-some filler text yo

-working with designers
-strong HTML, CSS, Javascript fundamentals some experience
-- leading teams
-- architecture design
-- speaking with clients
+I would consider myself an expert in Javascript, and very strong in CSS and HTML.
+Recently I've been building in Vue.js, but I have 4 years experience with Angular, and have built some side projects in React.